 7. Summer golf

 Golf in the Phoenix area can be expensive during high season (January through April) so those summer rates look mighty attractive.
 There's a good reason that golf is a lot cheaper in the summer.
 It's hot.
 Not just hot.
 It's take-your-breath-away hot.
-I've lived in Phoenix for many years, and I do play golf in the summer if it's less than 110°F, but not without (a) sunscreen, (b) a hat, (c) lots of water, some frozen, (d) a wet towel, (e) a cell phone.
+I've lived in Phoenix for many years, and I do play golf in the summer if it's less than 110°F, but not without (a) sunscreen, (b) a hat, (c) lots of water, some frozen, (d) a wet towel, (e) a phone.
 Make sure that you drink water constantly, even if you aren't thirsty.
 I drink some before getting up to every tee box, so it becomes a routine.
-The most healthy, strong individual is subject to heat stroke, and by the time you notice something is wrong, it's too late.
-The cell phone is in case you didn't heed this warning, or in case the heat got to you anyway.
+The healthiest, strongest, most macho individual is subject to heat stroke, and by the time you notice something is wrong, it's too late.
+The phone is in case you didn't heed this warning, or in case the heat got to you anyway.

 8. How about a few brewskis?